CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType-List.md

         1. `v.Sort(icomparerOfObject)` adds an upper bound of `object`. `I<in T>` case.
         1. `v.CopyTo(stringArray)`.
 Adds a lower bound of `string`. `T[]` case.

-1. Because the natural type can only be determined for an empty literal based on how the variable it is assigned is used, there is no natural type for an empty literal in any other location.
+1. Because the natural type can only be determined for an empty literal based on how the variable it is assigned is used, there is no natural type for an empty literal in any other program location.

 ### Allowable performance optimizations